ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Experiments

 \textbf{Main task.} Input: $(c,q,I_q)$, where $I_q=(I_A,I_B)$.
 Output: $\hat y_{c,q}\in\{o_A,o_B\}$, indicating whether image $A$ or image $B$ better matches the value tendency associated with country $c$ for question $q$.
 This is the main evaluation setting.

-\textbf{Binary Text-only setting.} Input: $(c,q,O_q)$, where $O_q=(o_A,o_B)$.
-Output: $\hat y^{\text{text}}_{c,q}\in\{o_A,o_B\}$, indicating whether verbal option $A$ or verbal option $B$ better matches the same country-level value tendency.
+\textbf{Binary text-only.} Input: $(c,q,O_q)$, where $O_q=(o_A,o_B)$.
+Output: $\hat y^{\text{text}}_{c,q}\in\{o_A,o_B\}$, selecting which response option better matches the same country-level value tendency.
 This setting isolates how much of the task can be solved from country-conditioned textual priors alone, without visual grounding.

-\textbf{Option--image alignment setting.} Input: $(q,O_q,I_q)$, without country information.
-Output: $\hat z_q\in\{\textsc{Aligned},\textsc{Swapped}\}$, indicating whether the displayed image order already matches the option order $(o_A,o_B)$ or whether the two images should be swapped.
-This setting is used only to test whether the constructed image pair makes the intended A/B contrast visually recoverable.